salllgado/alcoolougasolina/README.md

-# alcoolougasolina
+# Alcool ou Gasolina (Flutter application)

-A new Flutter application.
+A new Flutter application to help user with fuel.

 ## Getting Started